Kong/kong/site/app/_includes/pages/docs.md

 * **Scalable**: it's easy to scale horizontally just by adding more machines.
 It can virtually handle any load.
 * **Customizable**: it can be expanded by adding new features, and it's configurable through an internal RESTful API.
-* **Runs on any infrastructure**: It can run in any cloud or on-premise environment, in a single or multi-datacenter setup, for any kind of API: public, private and partner APIs.
+* **Runs on any infrastructure**: It can run in any cloud or on-premise environment, in a single or multi-datacenter setup, for any kind of API: public, private or invite-only APIs.

-##Plugins

-All the functionalities provided by Kong are served by easy to use **plugins**: authentication, rate-limiting, billing features are provided through an authentication plugin, a rate-limiting plugin, and a billing plugin among the others.
-You can decide which plugin to install and how to configure them through the Kong's RESTful internal API.

-A plugin is code that can hook into the life-cycle of both requests and responses, with the additional possibility of changing their content, thus allowing great customization.
-For example, a SOAP to REST converter plugin is totally possible with Kong.

-By having plugins, Kong can be extended to fit any custom need or integration challenge.
-For example, if you need to integrate the API user authentication with a third-party enterprise security system, that would be implemented in a dedicated plugin that will run on every API request.
-More advanced users can build their own plugins, to extend the functionality of Kong.

 ##How does it work?